 - Value of the transaction

-Our hourly rates currently fall within the following bands;
+For most work, hourly rates will fall within the following bands;

 |Trainee solicitors, junior lawyers and other assistants*|